oofnikj/docker-openwrt/README.md

 ## Configure

 Initial configuration is performed using a config file, `openwrt.conf`.
-Values read from this file at runtime are used to generate OpenWrt format config files.
+Values read from this file at runtime are used to generate OpenWrt format config files from templates in `etc/config/*.tpl`.

-To add or change the base configuration, modify the config templates in `etc/config/<section>.tpl`.
+You can use the included `openwrt.conf.example` as a baseline, which explains the values.

-You can of course make persistent changes in the UI and download a backup of your full router configuration by navigating to System > Backup / Flash Firmware and clicking Backup.
+It is also possible to make persistent changes in the UI and download a backup of your full router configuration by navigating to System > Backup / Flash Firmware and clicking Backup.

 ## Run

+Prepare your `openwrt.conf` file as explained above and execute the `make run` target:
 ```
 $ make run
 ```